everit-org/osgi-testrunner/README.md

-  - **EOSGI_STOP_AFTER_TESTS**: In case this system property has the value "true" the testrunner bundle will stop the OSGi container and the JVM after the tests ran.
+  - **EOSGI_STOP_AFTER_TESTS**: In case this system property has the value "true", the testrunner bundle stops the OSGi container and the JVM after the tests run.

-  - **ENV_TEST_RESULT_FOLDER**: By default only TEXT format test results are written out to the standard output.
-In case this environment is specified the test results will be dumped in XML and TEXT format to the specified folder.
+  - **ENV_TEST_RESULT_FOLDER**: By default, only test results in TEXT format are written out to the standard output.
+In case this environment is specified, the test results will be dumped in XML and TEXT format to the specified folder.